CaledoniaProject/redis-getshell/README.md

 ## redis-getshell

-The script below demonstrates the possibility to dump a webshell with redis server
+The script below demonstrates the possibility to dump a webshell through a redis server

 ## usage